Contributing to Imbo

 Coding standard

-Imbo has a coding standard that is partially defined as a PHP Code Sniffer standard.
-The standard is available on GitHub and is installable via PEAR.
-There are some details that might not be covered by the standard, so if you send a PR you might notice some nitpicking from my part regarding stuff not covered by the standard.
+Imbo has a coding standard that is defined as a PHP-CS-Fixer standard.
+The standard is available on GitHub and is required in the imbo/imbo package.
 Browse existing code to understand the general look and feel.

 Tests